Is Process Serving Dangerous & Other Questions About Being a Process Server Answered

 Pineapple Express made serving papers mainstream.
 Seth Rogan plays the role of Dale Denton, a process server, in Pineapple Express, Denton makes a living as a process server who has his share of run-ins with bad guys.
 While funny at times, the movie takes huge artistic license about the service of process profession.

 As a result, the movie encourages many myths about process serving and gives rise to numerous questions for people interested in being a process server.
-The misconceptions, of course, need clearing, and questions about becoming a process server require answering.
-This is why we’ve created this guide for all the questions you may have about being a process server:
+The misconceptions, of course, need clearing, and questions about being a process server require answering.
+This is why we’ve created this guide for all the questions you may have about becoming a process server:

 Answering Questions and Debunking Myths About Being a Process Server